What is tannin? Everything you need to know about pond tannin

 Method 3: Water Change & Treatment

 If the combination of polywool media and activated carbon are not removing color fast enough, or if you are already considering a pond clean up, performing a water change will help reduce tannin levels in water.
-This is not something we recommend over filter media or activated carbon, as water changes will reduce beneficial bacteria populations and introduce fresh chlorine into the pond system which is present as residue in mains water.
+This is not something we recommend over filter media or activated carbon, as water changes will reduce beneficial bacteria populations and introduce fresh chlorine into the pond system, which is present as residue in mains water.
 A water change will certainly help improve water clarity, but we always recommend treating the water with a dechlorinator afterwards to remove any residue chlorine which can harm fish and kill pond bacteria.

 Dechlorinators are safe for pond fish and plants, and are a very effective way to neutralize tap water.
 If you’re considering water changes to remove tannin and improve clearness, we recommend a dechlorinator for best results; some of which we have listed below for convenience.

-Preventing Tannin Problems in Future
+Preventing Tannin Problems in the Future

 1) Install a pond net or skimmer system

-Since most problems with tannin will arise from organic debris that falls into your pond and eventually decomposes, investing in a high quality pond net or cover is an ideal preventive solution.
-Netting will stop all leaves entering your pond, which are a major contributing factor to tannin, and also help reduce sludge buildup overall.
+Since most problems with tannin will arise from organic debris that falls into your pond and eventually decomposes, investing in a high quality pond net or cover is an ideal preventative solution.
+Netting will stop all leaves from entering your pond, which are a major contributing factor to tannin, and also help reduce sludge buildup overall.
 The less organic debris that can become waterlogged and sink to the bottom, the less muck and waste you will accumulate.
 Having a quality netting will also make cleaning your filter box easier, and extend the life of your pond pump as it will not become clogged as easily due to free-swimming debris.

 Most pond nets are very cheap and durable, as well as being discreet and easy to install.
 If you have fish, they’ll also give them more protection from predators!
-For a list of our favorite pond netting solutions, check our guide here for the best netting for ponds.
+For a list of our favorite pond netting solutions, check our guide here for the best netting and covers for ponds.

 An alternative method of removing floating debris that falls into your pond is by using a pond skimmer, which automatically filters out surface debris with water flow.
 Although a bit more expensive compared to a pond net, they’re easier to clean and require very little maintenance.
 They also have the benefit of being able to remove all kinds of debris, even smaller debris that falls through a pond netting cover.
 For more information on pond skimmer systems, check our guide here.